scallop-io/sui-kit/README.md

 const suiKit1 = new SuiKit({ secretKey });

-// 12 or 24 words mnemonics
-const mnemonics = '<Mnemonics>';
+// create a keypair using mnemonics (12 or 24 words) const mnemonics = '<Mnemonics>';
 const suiKit2 = new SuiKit({ mnemonics });

-// It will create a HD wallet with a random mnemonics const suiKit3 = new SuiKit();
+// create a keypair using random mnemonics const suiKit3 = new SuiKit();